carbon-language/carbon-lang/docs/design/variadics.md

 iterative, as will be seen in the next section.

 A binding pattern that begins with `each` declares a _variadic binding_.
-A variadic binding pattern must occur inside a pack expansion, and binds the name to one value for each iteration of the expansion.
+A variadic binding pattern must occur inside a pack expansion, or as a deduced parameter that is deduced from a usage inside a pack expansion.
+In either case, it binds the name to one value for each iteration of the expansion.
 The name declared by a variadic binding can only be used inside a pack expansion, where it acts as an expansion argument whose elements are the bound values.
 It must be prefixed by `each` at the point of use.

 ## Run-time expression and statement semantics